guedou/scapy-handson/trophies/intercepting_and_modifying.md

 # Intercepting and Modifying Packets

-This trophy shows howto use Scapy with NFQUEUE in order to tag and modify packets on the fly.
+This trophy shows how to use Scapy with NFQUEUE in order to tag and modify packets on the fly.
+It only works on Linux with Python2.

 ## Tasks